Podcast Studio Design Tips For Beginners With Starting Cost

 The overall cost of podcast studio set-up depends on the investment you are willing to take in your equipment, room set-up, type of podcast etc.

-According to Riverside FM, advanced podcasters can spend up to $1000 on podcasting equipment.
+According to Riverside FM, advanced podcasters can spend up to $1000 on podcasting equipment and setting up their podcast studio.
 However, just using some common sense, here is my practical estimation on a podcast studio set-up cost.

 Generally, a podcast set-up for beginners with a low investment into equipment would be around $65 with a $50 microphone and $15 hosting.
 As a more advanced audio podcaster, the cost can start from $420 based on this very simple average calculation: